Cruises, Bonaire, Caribbean and South America

 Bonaire is one of the best Caribbean Islands to visit in December – give it a go.

-Bonaire is best known for pink salt lakes, flamingos and an amazing marine life.
-It is a famous spot for water sports, snorkeling and diving.
+Bonaire is best known for pink salt lakes, flamingos, and amazing marine life.
+It is a famous spot for water sports, snorkeling, and diving.

 Yes, Bonaire is definitely worth seeing.
 There are many fabulous things to do in Bonaire and the small island is very charming and safe.